platform9/luigi/README.md

 ##### Dev note
-This project need to migrate to Kubebuilder/v4. weekhooks where added manually `make generate && make manifestes` will not add required feild for webhook in crds and luigi deployment. refer `samples/luigi-plugins-operator-v2.yaml`
+This project needs to migrate to Kubebuilder/v4. webhooks where added manually `make generate && make manifestes` will not add required feild for webhook in crds and luigi deployment. refer `samples/luigi-plugins-operator-v2.yaml`